-A variety important to the history of the production of Marsala,not very common in the area, the Grillo variety in Camporeale is interpreted in a modern way to produce a wine that is fresh, aromatic and pleasant to drink.
+A historical variety in Sicily but not very common in the area, Grillo in Camporeale is interpreted in a modern way to produce a wine that is fresh, aromatic and pleasant to drink.

 This grape has been the lead player in the production of Marsala for morethan two centuries.
 Vertical-trellised or traditionally bush-trained ('a alberello'), it's a vigorous, high-yielding plant.
 Leaves are large, dark and five-lobed.
 Clusters are large, elongated and often winged, with big, fairly round greenberries which take on a golden hue as they ripen, and present orangey markswhere exposed to the sun.